lambdageek/cppguide-wip/cppguide.md

 <div class="stylebody">

-The name of a top-level namespace should usually be the name of the project or team whose code is contained in that namespace.
+The name of a top-level namespace should usually be the name of the project whose code is contained in that namespace.
 The code in that namespace should usually be in a directory whose basename matches the namespace name (or in subdirectories thereof).